bookofproofs/bookofproofs.github.io/_sources/history/18th-century/ohm-martin.md

 title: Ohm (2), Martin
 born: 1792
 died: 1872
-keywords: Martin Ohm, German, Mathematics, Arithmetic, Algebra, Geometry, Trigonometry, Ohm's Law
+keywords: martin ohm,ohm
-description: Martin Ohm, a German mathematician, created a unified approach to teaching math and founded Ohm's Law, the relationship between conductance and potential difference.
+description: Martin Ohm wa a German mathematician who attempted to put mathematics on to a rigorous basis.
+He was the brother of the better known Georg Ohm.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---